angelolu/angelolu.github.io/index.md

 I look forward to doing technical work early-career but would consider opportunities in project management as well.

-### Fun Facts
+[//]: <> ### Fun Facts
-On days off, I love backcountry camping, am in the middle of a marathon training plan and am chasing the perfect settings for my 3D printer.
-Please feel free to reach out-I’m always open to new opportunities and look forward to my next project.
+[//]: <> On days off, I love backcountry camping, am in the middle of a marathon training plan and am chasing the perfect settings for my 3D printer.
+Please feel free to reach out-I’m always !open to new opportunities and look forward to my next project.